aliriorios/javascript-projects/README.md

 <!-- INFO -->
 <h2>📝 About</h2>

+> ### Status:
-> Status: In Progress ⚠️ <!-- Completed ✅ or In Progress ⚠️ -->
+> In Progress ⚠️ <!-- Completed ✅ or In Progress ⚠️ -->

+> ### Description:
-> Description: Repository dedicated to learning the language and its technologies.
+> Repository dedicated to learning the language and its technologies.
 It is about basic applications for my **JavaScript** development.
 As this is application and study material, there are no restrictions for copying and using the applications here.
-So, I hope you enjoy the content and use it only as personal study material or in development communities to share content.. <!-- Resume+icon **strong** -->
+So, I hope you enjoy the content and use it only as personal study material or in development communities to share content. <!-- Resume+icon **strong** -->

 <!-- TOOLS -->
 <h2>🛠️ Tools</h2> <!-- Language + documentation link -->

-> Languages:
+> ### Languages:

 - [HTML](https://developer.mozilla.org/pt-BR/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)